Not sure how to get protein in your diet without eating meat? Check out this vegan protein guide for tons of tips for eating more plant-based protein.

 - Total = 71.5 grams protein (More than adequate protein to meet estimated needs of a 145 lbs female = 53 grams protein/day OR a 190 lbs male = 70 grams protein/day)

-What About Complementary Proteins?
+What Are Complementary Proteins?

-It was once believed that vegetarians needed to pair foods with complementary essential amino acids at a meal to get all 9 essential amino acids.
+It was once believed that vegans and vegetarians needed to pair foods with complementary essential amino acids at a meal to get all 9 essential amino acids.
 (For example, pair beans which are high in lysine but limited in cysteine and methionine with rice which is high in methionine but limited in lysine.)

-However, the concept of consuming complementary proteins has since been debunked.
+Your liver does a good job of storing amino acids so there is no need for you to get all the essential amino acids in at every meal.
 As long as you are eating a variety of different plant-based protein foods throughout the day, you will get all the essential amino acids you need.

-Although soy is a great source of plant-based protein, you can still get all the protein you need from the other plant-based protein foods like beans, nuts, seeds, grains, etc. If you are not gluten-sensitive, seitan can also be an option for you.
+Although soy is a good source of protein, you can still get all the protein you need from the other plant-based protein foods like beans, nuts, seeds, grains, etc. If you are not gluten-sensitive, seitan can also be an option for you.
 Just make sure to check the label to make sure no soy has been added to the product.

-You can also make your own seitan at home from vital wheat gluten (Bob’s Red Mill carries it) and broth to ensure no soy is incorporated.
+You can also make your own seitan at home from vital wheat gluten and broth to ensure no soy is incorporated.
 As noted above, soy isn’t the only complete plant-based protein food.
 Quinoa also provides all 9 essential amino acids.
-Just like anyone else following a vegan diet, make sure to consume a variety of plant-based protein foods throughout the day.

 Is Soy Good for You?